 Criminal Versus Civil Sanctions For Tax Crimes

-What are the Consequences of a Criminal Felony Tax Offense?
+What are the Consequences of Criminal Felony Tax Crimes?

-It is strongly recommended that you seek the counsel of an experienced tax attorney in tax crime cases.
+It is strongly recommended that you seek the counsel of an experienced tax attorney regarding tax crime cases.

-If you are under investigation by the IRS for criminal tax evasion it is strongly recommended that you consult with an experienced tax attorney immediately.
+If you are under investigation by the IRS for criminal tax crimes (including tax evasion) it is strongly recommended that you consult with an experienced tax attorney